-There are several commercial dog foods that are nothing but worthless dry kibble—lack the necessary nutrients that your dog needs.
+There are several commercial dog foods that are nothing but worthless dry kibble—that lack the necessary nutrients that your dog needs.

 Of course, there are dog food manufacturers who value the health of their customers’ pets and do everything in their capacity to create food formulations that are healthy and nutritious.

 So, what should you do to ensure that you are giving your pooch the best foods that contain the essential nutrients that he needs?

 To make your work easier, we came up with a post on the truth about dog food—a list of some of the basic facts about dog food every caring dog parent ought to know.

 Although the list is not exhaustive (dog food is a terrifying topic, you know…), it will help you differentiate between good foods that will boost the health of your furry friend and those that can potentially harm him.

-Let’s dive in.
+Let’s dive right in…

 Therefore, considering that low-grade, commercial diets that we feed our dogs are much worse than the worst human diets, it doesn’t require the knowledge of a rocket scientist to guess the extent to which mass-produced dog foods can affect your dog’s health.

 The FDA and AAFCO allow 4D meat to become foods for our pets simply because their definitions of these types of meat don’t comply with the laws that govern human-edible meats.

 Related Content: What are 4D meats?

 So, something as simple as changing your dog food or feeding him with certain types of food can change his behavior in a more profound way than you can imagine.

 The process that makes dry kibble or canned dog food stable enough to sit on shelves for an extended period of time are sometimes so severe that manufacturers are forced to add things back like artificial flavors and synthetic vitamins and minerals just to entice our dogs to eat the foods.

-- Although Association of American Feed Control Officials (or AAFCO) is responsible for ensuring that every pet food sold in the US adheres to a set of acceptable standards and are safe for pet consumption, frequent pet food recalls is a clear indication that an AAFCO-approved label is not an assurance that the pet food or its ingredients are free from toxic contaminants.
+Although the Association of American Feed Control Officials (or AAFCO) is responsible for ensuring that every pet food sold in the US adheres to a set of acceptable standards and are safe for pet consumption, frequent pet food recalls is a clear indication that an AAFCO-approved label is not an assurance that the pet food or its ingredients are free from toxic contaminants.